-Maintenance of your CO monitors is as follows:
+Maintenance of your CO Monitors is as follows:

-- ✓Test each monitor after removing your yacht from storage, prior to departing on each cruise and on a weekly basis.
-Refer to the SAFE-T-ALERT User's Manual included with your owner's packet for the proper test procedure. - ✓ Frequently observe the color of the indicator light on each CO monitor and during testing to be certain the light is functioning properly. - ✓ Vacuum the dust off the CO monitor cover with the brush attachment of your vacuum cleaner at least once a year and more frequently if your yacht is maintained in a dusty climate. - ✓ Frequently clean the CO monitor cover with a damp cloth to remove all dirt and grease that may accumulate.
-Dry with a soft, dry cloth. - ✓DO NOT spray cleaning agents or waxes directly onto the CO monitor cover.
+- Test each monitor after removing your yacht from storage, prior to departing on each cruise, and on a weekly basis.
+Refer to the User's Manual included with your Owner's Packet for the proper test procedure. - Frequently observe the color of the indicator lights on each CO Monitor and during testing to be certain the lights are functioning properly. - Vacuum the dust off the CO Monitor cover with the brush attachment of your vacuum cleaner at least once a year and more frequently if your yacht is maintained in a dusty climate. - Frequently clean the CO Monitor cover with a damp cloth to remove all dirt and grease that may accumulate.
+Dry with a soft, dry cloth. - DO NOT spray cleaning agents or waxes directly onto the CO Monitor cover. - DO NOT expose the monitor to the following: - Solvent vapors - Perfume vapors, bleach, ammonia, etc. - Glue, paint fumes, and silicone vapors

-Refer to the Safety Pages of this Owners Manual for more important information on CO Safety.
+Refer to the Boating Safety Section of this Owner's Manual for more important Carbon Monoxide Safety Information.